springxu0800/Linux.Howto-EGLFS-Mali-LimaPanfrost-NoX/README.md

 # RPI-NOX-VC4
-Howto: build DRM/MESA/KMSCUBE/QT5 with VC4,  without X11 for RPi3/4 32bit or 64bit.
+Howto: build DRM,MESA,KMSCUBE and QT5 with VC4,  without X11 for RPi3/4 32bit or 64bit.

 aka VC4-NOX-KIT